If you need help with accessing or using any of these eBook databases, contact your Academic Subject Librarian

 Comprehensive and accessible essays covering literature and classics, philosophy, religion and culture, and music.
 Includes useful reference material, chronologies and reading lists.

-Oxford Handbooks are a series of books covering Classical Studies, Law, Music, Philosophy, Political Science and Religion which provide students and scholars with authoritative and up-to-date surveys of original research in a particular subject area.
+Oxford Handbooks are a series of books covering Classical Studies, Law, Music, Philosophy, Political Science and Religion which provide students with authoritative and up-to-date surveys of original research in a particular subject area.
 They offer a critical examination of the progress and direction of debates as well as a foundation for study and research.

 The eBook databases in the column below provide you with full-text online access to a wide range of texts (histories, poetry, plays, letters and more) from a range of places and time periods.